Picture Gallery

 Photo

 K&B Rotafolio letterpress machines.
-Purchased in the late-1960s, these four-colour presses were a last-ditch attempt to keep letterpress alive at the Sun.
-Especially adapted for Sun’s needs, they were used for printing high-quality catalogues and fashion magazines.
-John Terry (foreground) minds a press in this photo from the marketing brochure ‘SUN in the seventies.’
+Purchased in the late-1960s, these four-colour presses are a last-ditch attempt to keep letterpress alive at the Sun.
+Especially adapted for the Sun's needs, they are used for printing high-quality catalogues and fashion magazines.
+John Terry (foreground) minds one of the presses.
+From the marketing brochure 'SUN in the seventies'.
 (Supplied by Tony Quick)

 Photo